-1. Policy Context
+2. Policy Context

 - This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-This includes: - DfE Keeping Children Safe in Education 2021 (KCSIE) - Working Together to Safeguard Children 2018 (WTSC) - Ofsted: Education Inspection Framework' 2019 - Framework for the Assessment of Children in Need and their Families 2000) - Kent and Medway Safeguarding Children Procedures (Online) - Early Years and Foundation Stage Framework 2021 (EYFS) - The Education Act 2002 - The Education (Independent School Standards) Regulations 2014 - The Non-Maintained Special Schools (England) Regulations 2015 - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
-Such arrangements will have to have regard to any guidance issued by the Secretary of State. - St. Augustine of Canterbury Catholic Primary school is currently operating in response to coronavirus (Covid-19), however, our safeguarding principles in accordance with KCSIE 2021 and related government guidance, remain the same.
-We will continue to follow government guidance and will amend this policy, as necessary.
+This includes: - DfE Keeping Children Safe in Education 2022 (KCSIE) - Working Together to Safeguard Children 2018 (WTSC) - Ofsted: Education Inspection Framework 2019 - Framework for the Assessment of Children in Need and their Families 2000) - Kent and Medway Safeguarding Children Procedures (Online) - Early Years and Foundation Stage Framework 2021 (EYFS) - The Education Act 2002 - The Education (Independent School Standards) Regulations 2014 - The Non-Maintained Special Schools (England) Regulations 2015 - Sections 175 and 157 of the Education Act 2002 require school governing bodies, proprietors, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
+Such arrangements will have to have regard to any guidance issued by the Secretary of State. - St Augustine of Canterbury Catholic Primary School put measures in place to fully safeguard children in response to coronavirus (Covid-19), in accordance with KCSIE 2021 and related government guidance.
+We will continue to follow government guidance and continue to review safeguarding procedures and amend this policy to support the response to the pandemic if necessary.

-2. Definition of Safeguarding
+3. Definition of Safeguarding

-- Safeguarding children is defined in Keeping Children Safe in Education 2021 as:
+- Safeguarding children is defined in Keeping Children Safe in Education 2022 as:

 - protecting children from maltreatment

 - preventing impairment of children's mental and physical health or development

 - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care

 - taking action to enable all children to have the best outcomes (Children includes everyone under the age of 18)

-- At St. Augustine of Canterbury, we acknowledge that safeguarding includes a wide range of specific issues including (but not limited to):
+- St Augustine of Canterbury Catholic Primary School acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):

-- Abuse and neglect
+- \circ $\,$ Abuse and neglect $\,$

 - Bullying, including cyberbullying

 - Children with family members in prison

 - Children Missing Education (CME)

 - Child missing from home or care

 - Child Sexual Exploitation (CSE)

 - Child Criminal Exploitation (CCE)

-- o Contextual safeguarding (risks outside the family home)
+- Contextual safeguarding (risks outside the family home)

 - County lines and gangs

 - Domestic abuse

 - Drugs and alcohol misuse

 - Fabricated or induced illness

 - Faith abuse

-- o Gender based abuse and violence against women and girls
+- \circ Gender based abuse and violence against women and girls

 - o Hate

 - Homelessness

 - Human trafficking and modern slavery

 - Mental health

-- Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or "Sexting"
+- $\circ~$ Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or "Sexting"

 - Online safety

-- Peer on peer abuse
+- Child-on-child abuse

 - Preventing radicalisation and extremism

-- Private fostering
+- \circ Private fostering

 - Relationship abuse

-- o Serious Violence
+- Serious Violence

-- o Sexual Violence and Sexual Harassment
+- Sexual Violence and Sexual Harassment

 - So-Called honour-based abuse including Female Genital Mutilation (FGM) and forced marriage

 - o Upskirting

-(Also see Annex B within 'Keeping children Safe in Education' 2021 p.123)
+(Also see Annex B within 'Keeping children Safe in Education' 2022 p.139)

-3. Policy Compliance, Monitoring and Review
+4. Policy Compliance, Monitoring and Review